The Most Lucrative MBA Concentrations in the US

 Human Resources

-An MBA in human resources prepares students for a career overseeing the recruitment, hiring, and onboarding of a company's staff.
+An MBA in Human Resources prepares students for a career overseeing the recruitment, hiring, and onboarding of a company's staff.

 But it doesn't stop there - these graduates are also equipped to work with company executives on strategic planning and serve as a vital link between senior management and employees.
 With an average salary of $87,000 per year, this concentration offers a solid return on investment.